MinecraftServerControl/mscs/README.md

 Make sure you check `server-port` and `query.port` in `server.properties` to make sure it does not overlap with other servers created by the MSCS script.
 Also ensure that `enable-query` is set to `true`.
 If you do not have `enable-query` and a `query.port` set, you will not be able to check the status of the world with the script.

-## Message of the Day

-Whisper the message of the day (motd) to users as they log into the world.

-### Global MOTD
-To add a MOTD to be used by all worlds, add a file called `motd.txt` to the `/home/minecraft` directory.

-    editor /home/minecraft/motd.txt

-### World Specific MOTD
-You can also specify a per-world message of the day by making a file called `[worldname].motd` in the `/home/minecraft/worlds` directory.

-    editor /home/minecraft/worlds/[world].motd

-### Colors
-To add colors to your Help or MOTD files, insert the following color codes into your text:
-* §0 - black
-* §1 - blue
-* §2 - deep green
-* §3 - aqua
-* §4 - deep red
-* §5 - purple
-* §6 - gold
-* §7 - gray
-* §8 - dark gray
-* §9 - light blue
-* §a - green
-* §b - teal
-* §c - red
-* §d - magenta
-* §e - yellow
-* §f - white

-### Example MOTD

-    §fWelcome to Minecraft!
-    §fToday's theme is §4red§f.
-    §fLook out for those §2creepers§f!

 ## Server Customization

 The server settings for each world can be customized by adding certain